 Softwares these days save business owners a lot of time.

 But the problem is:

-Technology changes and grows rapidly.
+Technology changes and proliferates.

 Some technology might be helpful today, but it may become obsolete after 5-10 years.